gt-cs3220/gt-cs3220.github.io/project2.md

 you can probably use  RISC-V interpreter or other RISC-V machien to execute the code.
 One example is <a href ="https://www.cs.cornell.edu/courses/cs3410/2019sp/riscv/interpreter/" >  here </a>

 Q) How do I know whether I pass the code or not?
 A) For part-1, we provide test code.
 Your code should print out "Pass" message if you are using verilator.
 If you are using only vivado, the last_WB_vale[3] should be 1.
+Please see project2_vivado_check.mp4 at canvas for a demo vidoe.

+Q) My frame does not load any instruction.
+Do I need to change anything?
+A) The provided frame should load the first instruction correctly.
+If you don't see any instruction, please check whether the contents of imem.
+For vivado, you can see the contents of imem (please see hw4_fileload.mp4).
+If you are using verilator, FE_stage.v has the code to print out the imem contents. (https://github.com/gt-cs3220/gt-cs3220.github.io/blob/403908bbb61c6892f030ecd9a915ee8634c6f0ca/project2_files/fe_stage.v#L24)